-Of course, MaxiEcu software is fully compliant with all OBD-II system standards 🙂
+Of course, MaxiEcu software is fully compliant with all OBD2 system standards 🙂

-However, it should be remembered that the basic motive for introducing this system was ecological considerations, and the basic function of the OBD-II system is engine diagnostics *.
+However, it should be remembered that the basic motive for introducing this system was ecological considerations, and the basic function of the OBD2 system is engine diagnostics.

 The standards imposed on all vehicle manufacturers concerned the monitoring of basic parameters of the propulsion system and critical emission systems (which directly or indirectly indicate the possibility of increased emissions from the exhaust system or fuel supply), such as: